-- Using a Soft Mop: Always use a mop with soft head like the one with microfibers.
-Dip the mop into the solution and wring out to remove excessive water.
-Now, mop the floor with short and overlapping stokes.
+- Using a Soft Mop: Always use a mop with a soft head like the one with microfibers.
+Dip the mop into the solution and wring out to remove excess water.
+Now, mop the floor with short and overlapping strokes.

 Note: After mopping an area of around 1-2 square meters, one should rinse the mop.
 However, this also depends on the amount of dirt on the marble floor.

 - Repeat the Mopping: Once done with the detergent solution, mop the floor, but this time using clean water with normal temperature.
 This helps in the removal of left debris and dirt particles as well as suds on the floor.